-- Genetic Testing: Prenatal Diagnosis (via amniocentesis, CVS, or PUBS) and Pregnancy Loss for coverage related to prenatal and pregnancy loss diagnostic genetic testing intended to diagnose genetic conditions following amniocentesis, chorionic villus sampling, or pregnancy loss. - Genetic Testing: Noninvasive Prenatal Screening (NIPS) for criteria related to prenatal cell-free DNA screening tests. - Genetic Testing: Preimplantation Genetic Testing for criteria related to genetic testing of embryos prior to in vitro fertilization.
+- Genetic Testing: Prenatal Diagnosis (via amniocentesis, CVS, or PUBS) and Pregnancy Loss for criteria related to prenatal and pregnancy loss diagnostic genetic testing intended to diagnose genetic conditions following amniocentesis, chorionic villus sampling, or pregnancy loss. - Genetic Testing: Noninvasive Prenatal Screening (NIPS) for criteria related to prenatal cell-free DNA screening tests. - Genetic Testing: Preimplantation Genetic Testing for criteria related to genetic testing of embryos prior to in vitro fertilization. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability and Developmental Delay for criteria related to suspected multisystem genetic conditions in the postnatal period. - Genetic Testing: Hearing Loss for criteria related to diagnostic genetic testing for hereditary hearing loss. - Genetic Testing: Hematologic Conditions (non-cancerous) for criteria related to diagnostic genetic testing for alpha-thalassemia and other hemoglobinopathies. - Genetic Testing: Metabolic, Endocrine, and Mitochondrial Disorders for criteria related to diagnostic genetic testing for mitochondrial and other disorders.

-- Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability and Developmental Delay for criteria related to suspected multisystem genetic conditions in the postnatal period. - Genetic Testing: Hearing Loss for coverage related to diagnostic genetic testing for hereditary hearing loss. - Genetic Testing: Hematologic Conditions (non-cancerous) for coverage related to diagnostic genetic testing for alpha-thalassemia and other hemoglobinopathies. - Genetic Testing: Metabolic, Endocrine, and Mitochondrial Disorders for coverage related to diagnostic genetic testing for mitochondrial and other disorders. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to carrier screening that is not specifically discussed in this or other non-general policies.
+• Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to carrier screening that is not specifically discussed in this or other non-general policies, including known familial variant testing not otherwise addressed in this policy.